froschi/csolo/README.md

 csolo is the first piece in the puzzle which I like to call my personal configuration management.
 It's essentially nothing more than a glorified wrapper of chef-solo.

+*Note*: I have not touched this in more than a year.
+And I have not used it in more than a year.
+I just blindly executed the thing on my laptop and at least it does not seem to have destrpyed anything.
+Be warned that your experience may be wildly different.

 # Usage

 Currently, everything is hard-coded (while developing).
 Edit the variables in the script to suit your needs.